wbamberg/idl-reference/docs/nsIQuotaManager.md

 Removes all storages stored for the given URI.
 The files may not be
 deleted immediately depending on prohibitive concurrent operations.

-@param aURI
-       The URI whose storages are to be cleared.

 #### Parameters ####